Academic Travel Seminars

 How do I prepare a program budget?

-The Center for International Education & Study Away (CIESA) will provide you with a budget proposal template [XLS] that includes the various items that need to be factored into the overall cost, such as housing, flights, provider fees, etc. Our CIESA program managers will assist you along the way.
+CIESA will provide you with a budget proposal template [XLS] that includes the various items that need to be factored into the overall cost, such as housing, flights, provider fees, etc. and will assist you through the process.

 Who approves my proposal?

-The proposal will need to be approved first by your department chair, then by your Dean’s Office.
-Once submitted, CIESA will review and approve (in consultation with Risk Management, if necessary) or send back for edits.
+The proposal will need to be approved by both your department chair and Dean’s Office.
+Once approved, CIESA will review (in consultation with Risk Management, if necessary) and work with the faculty leaders to clarify and finalize program details.

 If my travel seminar is approved, what are the next steps?

-Once your proposal is approved, we’ll send a Request for Proposals to potential in-country partners.
+Once your proposal is approved, we’ll send your completed Request for Proposals Template to potential in-country partners.
 They will offer sample itineraries and budgets based on your syllabus and proposal.
 You will work with CIESA to determine the best provider for your program.
 Once a partner is selected, you’ll be able to finalize your budget, working with the CIESA program managers.

-CIESA will open programs at the start of the fall semester for students to apply, with a deadline of October 15.
+CIESA will open student applications to programs at the start of the fall semester with a deadline of October 15.
 After the deadline, we will work with students to commit to their chosen program and confirm numbers with our partners.
 By the end of November, we should know if the program has enough students enrolled to run.

 Who would I work with to plan the program?